 She cited state laws pertaining to parents’ duty to send their children to school and existing laws governing when a child may attend a public school outside his home district in cases of “educational hardship.”

-In another Union-Leader article, Underwood cited a different state law that allows districts to contract with “an academy, high school or other literary institution” located in New Hampshire or, when necessary, another state.
+, Underwood cited a different state law that allows districts to contract with “an academy, high school or other literary institution” located in New Hampshire or, when necessary, another state.

 Talking to The Seventy Four, Underwood poked holes in the state’s stand on a guaranteed adequate, equitable education for every New Hampshire child.
 “A lot of kids fall through the cracks in public schools…in that sense they’re not providing an equitable education for everybody,” she said.

 Croydon isn’t the only community interested in the private school option, Underwood said.

 “At least two other school districts have called me asking about what we did and how we did it,” she said.
 Neither chose to go forward, “basically because the state told them they couldn’t.”